 What credit history information can I see on Checkmyfile credit report?

-- Late or missed payments will also appear on your Checkmyfile report, which may indicate to potential lenders that you might not be fully committed to your current financial obligations.
+- Late or missed payments will also appear on your Checkmyfile credit report, which may indicate to a potential mortgage lender that you might not be fully committed to your current financial obligations.

 - Defaulted or delinquent credit accounts will be listed if you haven’t been able to keep up with repayments.